dakshsawhneyy/AI-FinOps-Platform/architecture.md

 -> Kafka-Consumer incrememnt counts and expose metrics to /metrics

 ### Phase 5:
--> Added service-discovery so that prometheus can know, from which service fetching metrics from
+-> Added service-discovery so that prometheus can know, from which service fetching metrics